cafeibit/Azure-Data-Engineering/readme.md

 Use advanced DataFrame functions operations to manipulate data, apply aggregates, and perform date and time operations in Azure Databricks.

+The Apache Spark DataFrame API provides a rich set of functions (select columns, filter, join, aggregate, and so on) that allow you to solve common data analysis problems efficiently.
+A complex operation where tables are joined, filtered, and restructured is easy to write, easy to understand, type safe, feels natural for people with prior sql experience, and comes with the added speed of parallel processing given by the Spark engine.

+* To load or save data use read and write (Python):

+  `df = spark.read.format('json').load('sample/trips.json')`

+  `df.write.format('parquet').bucketBy(100, 'year', 'month').mode("overwrite").saveAsTable('table1'))`

+ * To get the available data in a DataFrame use select:

+  `df.select('*')`

+  `df.select('tripDistance', 'totalAmount')`

+* To extract the first rows, use take:

+  `df.take(15)`

+* To order the data, use the sort method:

+  `df.sort(df.tripDistance.desc())`

+* To combine the rows in multiple DataFrames use union:

+  `df1.union(df2)`

+  This operation is equivalent to UNION ALL in SQL.
+To do a SQL-style set union (that does deduplication of elements), use this function followed by distinct().

+  The dataframes must have the same structure/schema.

+* To add or update columns use withColumn or withColumnRenamed:

+  `df.withColumn('isHoliday', False)`

+  `df.withColumnRenamed('isDayOff', 'isHoliday')`

 ##  Describe platform architecture, security, and data protection in Azure Databricks